phreda4/phreda4.github.io/index.md

 The main dictionary has a basic interaction with the OS, 12 words, which is very basic.
 This approach has some advantages over trying to recreate all the API calls.

 * Not deal with deprecate and different behavior in versions.
-* Is easy port to other OS or embedded in a boot image.
-No OS !
+* It is easy to port to other OS or embed in a boot image.
+No OS required!
 * The compiler only needs these 12 words to communicate with the OS.

-The cons is not have full access to hard, for now!, we can modify this in any moment.
+The cons is not having full access to hardware, for now!, we can modify this at any moment.

 Words for SOUND, PRINTER, JOYSTICK and WEB has a definition for particular needs, but the idea is to avoid this and at some point, recreate in :r4, the graphics words are already recreate for the actual compiler.